Table of Contents

 =REGEXEXTRACT(A2,"this(.*)that")

 This particular formula extracts all of the text between the characters “this” and “that” in cell A2.
+Note that the desired extracted text is contained within the parentheses (.*), which creates the required capture group for the REGEXEXTRACT function.

 The following examples show several common ways to extract text between two characters in practice.

-Example 1: Extract Text Between Strings
+Example 1: Extracting Text Between Specific Text Strings

 We can type the following formula into cell B2 to extract the text in cell A2 between the strings “ran” and “miles”: